 The good news is that fixing loud floors is a relatively straightforward process.
 Especially when you utilize the services of a professional company like ProGreen Carpet.
 Let’s explore how squeaking floors can be silenced once and for all.

 Most floors have a wooden subfloor that lays beneath carpeting, tile, and any other materials.
 This is what makes up your floor.
 This subfloor adds stability and gives your floor some protection from the elements and other dangers.

 The problem is that this wood tends to shrink, expand, and warp as moisture enters and leaves it.
-While this process tends to be relatively slow, squeaking may develop within 5 to 10 years of a new floor is installed.
+While this process tends to be relatively slow, squeaking floors may develop within 5 to 10 years of a new floor is installed.